Robotic Surgery FAQs

 Yes, I am present throughout and conduct every step of the surgery.
 The use of the word robotic is sometimes confusing to people.
 I am assisted by the robotic technology, but the machine, which is merely an advanced aid, could never function without me.
 I never leave the room and I perform every step of the operation myself.

-Q. How is the robotic program at Mount Sinai different from other hospitals?
+Q. How is the robotic program at Lenox Hill different from other hospitals?

 If you choose me as your surgeon, you’re getting three doctors in one.
 Let me explain what I mean by that.
 I’ve performed traditional (or open surgery), laparoscopic surgery, and robotic surgery.
 I bring all 3 methods to my practice and each builds on the next.
 Another hugely important difference is my staff.
 The team I work with has been with me for 7 years.
 They get to know our patients and work with them through every stage of the process.
 They attend to patients before, during and after surgery.
 It is uncommon to find this level of consistency and personal care and it's exceptional to get this level of expertise from a surgical staff.